tuomaSuni/Unity2DBilliard/README.md

-# WebGL Classic Billiard Game
+# Classic Game of Billiard in WebGL

 Play the game [here](https://tuomasuni.github.io/OpenPool/).